Portrait of a Volunteer: Kevin Craig

 As it turned out, the Library provided Craig with a valuable - and somewhat unexpected - therapeutic resource: books.

 "I found that if I read different books simultaneously, it was an exercise that helped restore my mental capacity," he says.
 "It was a unique kind of therapy."

-"He would come in and peruse the shelves every day and always said hello or had a few words," says Sharp, who met Craig while working in the new books section adjacent to Nine Muses Café.
+"He would come in and peruse the shelves every day and always said hello or had a few words," says Sharp, who met Craig while working in the new books section adjacent to the café area.
 "I said, 'Kevin, you're here every day.
 Why don't you volunteer?'"

 Craig is glad that he did.

 "I love the camaraderie, the esprit de corps," he says.
 "Everyone is unified in getting done what needs to be done.
 Everyone looks out for each other.
 It's a team effort."

 He also enjoys the fact that his coworkers are generous with their food.
 (On the day we visited, a brightly decorated cake sat in a corner of the sorting area.)